MA Childhood Studies

 From the beginning of the programme you’ll develop your understanding of childhood and youth through a core module focusing on academic thinking, policy and practice from a range of different perspectives.
 You’ll also learn more about undertaking research with children and young people, gaining the skills and knowledge to conduct research in a range of different settings.

 During the programme you’ll choose one or two optional modules directly related to childhood studies from the range we offer.
-If you decide to take only one, you’ll choose another optional module from the Faculty of Education, Social Science and Law to suit your interests and career plans – from racism and ethnicity studies to aspects of international educational management.
+If you decide to take only one, you’ll choose another module from the Faculty of Education, Social Science and Law to suit your interests and career plans – with options from racism and ethnicity studies to aspects of international educational management.

 If you choose to study part-time, you’ll study over a longer period and take fewer modules in each year.